‘From little things big things grow’

 - Explore key terms surrounding the concept of rights, freedoms and equality.

-- Investigate and explore evidence in history through object analysis and primary source material.
+- Investigate and explore evidence in history through narratives and object analysis.
 Enable students to draw conclusions about the significance of the development of Indigenous rights in Australia by identifying key people involved in the struggle for these rights and the issues they faced.

 - Introductory activity – in this short activity students explore key terms surrounding the concepts of rights, freedoms and equality and develop key points of inquiry to focus their gallery exploration.